vesuxyz/docs/docs/explore/vaults.md

 sidebar_position: 4
 ---

-Vaults on Vesu are programmable yield strategies: automated, trust-minimized, and open to anyone.
-Curators can design and launch custom vaults that interact with Vesu lending markets and other DeFi protocols on Starknet.
+Vesu Vaults are programmable yield strategies built on Starknet, designed to make onchain yield more accessible and efficient.
+They abstract away the complexity of managing positions, optimizing yield, or handling redemptions.
+Everything runs on audited smart contracts, managed by independent curators.

 ## Core features

-Vesu Vaults are designed to be secure, flexible, and composable.
-Each vault follows a clearly defined structure:

-- Launched and managed by professional third-party curators
-- Deposits are instant and non-custodial
+Vesu Vaults remove the usual friction in yield farming by providing a set of simple, powerful guarantees:

+- Non-custodial deposits, processed instantly
-- Withdrawals follow a strategy-specific delay, allowing the vault to optimize capital efficiency while maintaining a liquidity buffer
+- Withdrawals follow a strategy-specific delay to optimize capital efficiency
-- Enforced onchain **strategy mandate** ensures funds are only used as defined
+- Funds can only be used according to an onchain **strategy mandate**
-- A vault’s **Assets under Management (AuM)** and share price are calculated by a trustless onchain **NAV Oracle**
-- Optional fee configurations: management, performance, or redemption
+- Supports optional fees: management, performance, redemption

 ## Use cases

 The Vaults are designed to support a wide range of strategies.
-This can for example include:
+These can include strategies like:

 - Diversified `USDC` yield by lending across multiple Vesu pools
 - Boosted `wBTC` yield via borrowing `USDC` against `wBTC` collateral, to generate yield on the borrowed `USDC`